07.07.22 - 28.08.22

-Nathalie Grenzhaeuser | Magdalena Jetelovà | Clare Langan
+Nathalie Grenzhaeuser | Magdalena Jetelovà | Clare Langan.

-The Works Presents with John Kelly, RTÉ One
+The Works Presents with John Kelly |RTÉ One | 26th May

 What inspires and drives the creative mind?
 John Kelly returns to RTÉ One with five new episodes of The Works Presents, which explore this very question - his guests include innovative musicians, visually stunning film-makers, well-loved writers, unique composers and performers as well as politically-driven artists - watch now, via RTÉ Player.

-RHA 192nd Annual Exhibition
+RHA 192nd Annual Exhibition|23rd May

-Winner of The Progressive Vision Curtin O' Donoghue Photography Prize
+Winner of The Progressive Vision Curtin O' Donoghue Photography Prize.

-Clare Langan, The Heart of a Tree (1) | Royal Hibernian Academy of Arts (viewingrooms.com)
+Exhibiting The Heart of a Tree, Photograph: Clare Langan, The Heart of a Tree (1) | Royal Hibernian Academy of Arts (viewingrooms.com)

-STILL (Chapter 4), Studies on Moving Image, Fondazione In Between Art Film.
+STILL (Chapter 4), Studies on Moving Image | Fondazione In Between Art Film | 4th March

 Teresa Castro, associate professor in Film Studies at the University Bonne Nouvelle, examines The Heart of a Tree (2020).
 In "The Earthbound, or The Heart of a Tree", Castro situates Langan's film in a wider conversation about the speculative possibilities of science fiction in imagining humanity's future amidst the major threats posed by the environmental crises facing the world.